LeVar Burton will receive a Lifetime Achievement Award at the new children's Emmys

 "Whoa," Burton said on Twitter in reaction to the Lifetime Achievement Award, announced on Tuesday.

-The Children's and Family Emmys is the first standalone Emmy awards show since the Sports Emmy Awards and the News & Documentary Emmy Awards were founded in 1979, the Television Academy said.
+The Children's and Family Emmys is the first standalone Emmy awards show since the Sports Emmy Awards and the News & Documentary Emmy Awards were founded in 1979, the NATAS said.

 Until now, children's programs were typically nominated for Daytime Emmys.